How to Move a Washer and Dryer: Expert Bluffton, SC Guide from Montford Movers

 Step 3: Prepare the Dryer for Moving

-Step 4: Protect Your Floors and Walls
+Step 4: Protect Floors and Walls

-• Lay down cardboard, plywood, or protective sheets to prevent scratches on hardwood or tile floors.
+• Lay cardboard, plywood, or protective sheets

 Step 5: Move the Washer and Dryer Safely

-With at least two people, tilt the washer or dryer slightly backward and slide the dolly underneath.
-Secure the appliance tightly to the dolly with straps.
+• Use an Appliance Dolly: With at least two people, tilt the appliance and slide the dolly underneath.
+Secure tightly with straps.

 Step 6: Transport and Unload

-• Move them into the laundry room and position them in their designated spots.
+• Move appliances into the laundry room

-• Remove all moving blankets, tape, and straps.
+• Remove blankets, straps, and tape

 Step 7: Reinstall the Washer and Dryer